 - On punches, TiN provides 2 to 10x tool life over uncoated punches.

 - In forming applications, TiN improves tool life and lubricity, reduces friction, and reduces, or eliminates, galling.

 - TiN-coated mold components last 2 – 8x longer than uncoated.

-- Better abrasion resistance when using glass-filled plastics.
+- Provides abrasion resistance when using glass-filled plastics.

-- Corrosion resistance when corrosive gases are formed in the molding process.
+- Improves corrosion resistance when corrosive gases are formed in the molding process.

-- Biocompatible, FDA approved for use on medical devices.
+- Biocompatible, FDA approved for use on medical and dental devices.

 - Use TiN for edge retention on surgical instruments.

 - Improve device aesthetics to differentiate products from those of competitors.